 All UFCW Local 401 members pay union dues.
 When your workplace is first unionized, you will not pay any union dues, however, until we have been able to negotiate a first contract with your employer.

-Union dues are used not only to protect jobs but to fund negotiations for better wages and working conditions, to pay for professional lawyers when needed, to organize more workers and thus make the union stronger, to train stewards and health and safety committee activists, and many other purposes.
+Union dues are used not only to protect jobs but to fund negotiations for better wages and working conditions, to pay for professional lawyers when needed, to organize more workers and thus make the union stronger, to train stewards and health and safety committee activists, advocate for our members’ interests in the public sphere, and much more.

-Another advantage is that UFCW Local 401 is a non-profit organization and your union dues are completely tax deductable.
+Another advantage is that UFCW Local 401 is a non-profit organization and your union dues are completely tax-deductible.
+That means you get back a significant portion of your union dues when you do your tax return.

 Because unions get their funds only from their members, there are no divided loyalties.
 Unions stand up for their members – the people who pay all the bills.
 Yes, unions can cooperate with governments and employers, but where their members’ interests are at stake, unions side with their members.
 In no union is this more true than in UFCW Local 401.
 For example, in order to protect its members’ legal rights, UFCW Canada has gone to the Supreme Court of Canada several times – and won!